EnPassant18/Gold-Rush/README.md

                                 Challenges
 Throughout this project, we ran into several challenges.
 We initially were not sure which contracts needed to be associated with each other and based our format off of Crytobears.
-We also had issues trying to make Lode as an ERC-721 token but later decided to change it so that each Lode is a separate instance of the contract.
+We also had issues trying to make Lode an ERC-721 token and later decided to change it so that each Lode is a separate instance of the contract.

                                 Takeaways
 We learned through this project that
 1) test cases are key for catching errors
-2) emit messenges are helpful for translating backend logic to UI functionality
+2) Solidity is full of idiosyncrasies, and one must proceed with extreme caution to avoid bugs, especially since there is a lot of money at stake and many shady Russians trying to steal it